wowwish/functional-programming-with-scala/Notes/Week2.md

     def f = (ps1 => (ps2 => ...(psn => E)...))

-This stype of function definition and function application is known as __currying__, named for its instigator, Haskell Brooks Curry (1900 - 1982).
+This type of function definition and function application is known as __currying__, named for its instigator, Haskell Brooks Curry (1900 - 1982).

 Given:
 ```